Varija22/Exp-13/README.md

 Conclusion:
 The program successfully demonstrates how different constructors work in C++.
 The default constructor assigns a default value, the parameterized constructor assigns a user-defined value, and the copy constructor creates a new object with the same value as an existing object.
 This helps in understanding object initialization and copying in C++.

+Program 2
+Sure!
+Here are the full sections for your program:
+Aim:
+To demonstrate constructor overloading in C++ by creating multiple constructors with different numbers of parameters and initializing objects accordingly.

+Software Used:
+Programiz online C++ compiler.

+Theory:
+Constructor overloading in C++ allows a class to have more than one constructor with different parameter lists.
+This enables objects to be initialized in different ways.
+The compiler determines which constructor to invoke based on the number and types of arguments passed when an object is created.

+In this program, the class `Fetch` has three constructors:

+* A default constructor (no parameters) that initializes `num` to 0.
+* A parameterized constructor that accepts one integer and assigns it to `num`.
+* Another parameterized constructor that accepts two integers and assigns their sum to `num`.

+The `disp()` method displays the value of `num` for each object.

+Algorithm:

+1. Define a class `Fetch` with a private integer member variable `num`.
+2. Create three constructors:

+   * A default constructor that sets `num` to 0.
+   * A constructor that takes one integer and assigns it to `num`.
+   * A constructor that takes two integers and assigns their sum to `num`.
+3. Define a method `disp()` to print the value of `num`.
+4. In the `main()` function:

+   * Create an object `f1` using the default constructor.
+   * Create an object `f2` using the one-parameter constructor.
+   * Create an object `f3` using the two-parameter constructor.
+5. Call the `disp()` method for each object to display their values.

+Conclusion:
+The program successfully demonstrates constructor overloading by using multiple constructors with different parameters to initialize objects in various ways.
+This feature enhances flexibility in object creation and initialization in C++.